 Synopsis: A look at Israel, celebrating its birthday and why it is so important.
 Looking at the journey from Egypt to Israel stopping of at Mount Sinai for Shavuot.
-Key Vocabulary: Yom huledet, Ivrit, Shavuot, Yom Ha'atzmaut, Omer, Luchot, Torah, Chalavi, Bracha Shehakol, Shivat Haminim Knowledge By the end of this unit of work pupils should be able to: To know the final letters of the aleph-bet To know the sound of the Tzeireh vowel To blend 2 letters with the Tzeireh vowel To know how old the modern state of Israel is and that Hebrew is the main language in Israel.
+Key Vocabulary : Yom huledet, Ivrit, Shavuot, Yom Ha'atzmaut, Omer, Luchot, Torah, Chalavi, Bracha Shehakol, Shivat Haminim Knowledge By the end of this unit of work pupils should be able to: Know the letters שבתלום כפהסדורין Know the vowels patach/kamatz, cholam, chirik, shoorook/koobootz To know how old the modern state of Israel is and that Hebrew is the main language in Israel.
 To know the symbols for Yom Ha'atzma'ut, Lag B'Omer and Shavuot.
 To know the Brachot for dairy foods.
 To know some of the brachot for different harvest food (Shivat Haminim), including wheat and Barley To know that the values of the Parashot this term are about following the rules.
-Skills By the end of this unit of work pupils should be able to: • To be able to blend a letter and Tzeireh vowel together • To be able to say the sounds of the final letters of the aleph-bet • To be able to explain the meanings of the different symbols for Israel • To explain the meaning of each of the commandments. • To be able to say some brachot for special occasions • To understand why rules are important Possible activities you could use: JI tap Hebrew letters, aleph champ Making a food tree for each season Flower arrangements for hospital Making your own 10 commandments Learning the Hatikvah Possible trips or performances: Jewish Museum Virtual tour of Israel Suggestions for assessment: Ordering and explaining the 10 comandments Mix and match the different brachot Design a poster for Israel's birthday including the symbols and colours Links to wider curriculum: Art/DT - cooking dairy foods Maths - O'mer count Science - plant lifecycle/ tree leaves indentification English - Non fiction writing PSHCE - Rights and responsibilities / being a good citizen
+Skills By the end of this unit of work pupils should be able to: To be able to blend a letter and Tzeireh vowel together To be able to say the sounds of the final letters of the aleph-bet To be able to explain the meanings of the different symbols for Israel To explain the meaning of each of the commandments.
+To be able to say some brachot for special occasions To understand why rules are important Possible activities you could use: JI tap Hebrew letters, aleph champ Making a food tree for each season Flower arrangements for hospital Making your own 10 commandments Learning the Hatikvah Possible trips or performances: Jewish Museum Virtual tour of Israel Suggestions for assessment: Ordering and explaining the 10 comandments Mix and match the different brachot Design a poster for Israel's birthday including the symbols and colours Links to wider curriculum: Art/DT - cooking dairy foods Maths - O'mer count Science - plant lifecycle/ tree leaves indentification English - Non fiction writing PSHCE - Rights and responsibilities / being a good citizen